LonDC/slate/source/index.md

 # Collections

+A collection in LDC Via is a group of documents that are all of the same type.
+In Notes and Domino terms it's very similar to a view.
+As an example, if we were to migrate a Discussion database from Notes to LDC Via, you would end up with three collections: MainTopic, Response and ResponseToResponse.
+There is nothing to stop documents in the same collection having different fields on them, but when we maintain meta data at a collection level we assume that all documents in the same collection could have the same fields on them.

 ## Get All Collections in a Database
 Given a database name, this method will return a list of all collections in the database along with a count of documents in each collection.